TeamCOMPAS/COMPAS/README.md

-### A highlight of papers that have made use of COMPAS are listed at https://compas.science/science.html
+### Highlighted papers that have made use of COMPAS are listed at https://compas.science/science.html ; see https://ui.adsabs.harvard.edu/public-libraries/gzRk1qpbRUy4cP2GydR36Q for a full ADS library